Ted Kennedy (ice hockey): Legacy

-The quintessential Leaf
+Quintessential Leaf

 Ted Kennedy never played for another team, never wanted to, and captained the Toronto Maple Leafs during its greatest era.
 He has been called the quintessential Maple Leaf.
 However, Kennedy was never voted to the first All-Star team.
 Frank Selke explained Kennedy "never made the first All-Star team because he lacked one thing – colour.
 He's been unlucky that way."
 On another occasion Selke had said, "Many times men were named who were not his equal in all-round effectiveness."
 Despite Kennedy's sparse acquisition of individual awards, many sportswriters consider Kennedy as possibly the greatest player to have played for the Toronto Maple Leafs.
 In the book The Maple Leafs Top 100 Kennedy is ranked second only to Dave Keon as the best Toronto Maple Leaf of all time.
 While The Hockey News ranked Kennedy at only #57 on their list of the 100 Greatest Hockey Players, in 2009 The Edmonton Journal published a list of top 50 NHL players of All-Time and Ted Kennedy finished at #10, ahead of all other Maple Leafs and such players as Howie Morenz and Patrick Roy.
 The list, with the intention of minimizing subjectivity, was compiled using voting for the Hart and Smythe trophies for most valuable player during the regular season and playoffs respectively.
 When the list was adjusted to account for the fact that goalies and defensemen are traditionally overlooked for the Hart, Kennedy's ranking even improved to #8.